Shylah R. Alfonso

 U.S. District Court for the Eastern District of Missouri

-Leading defense of Simplot AB Retail in multidistrict, multidefendant putative class action litigation alleging collusion between crop inputs manufacturers, wholesalers, and retailers to boycott an alleged e-commerce platform.
+Led defense of Simplot AB Retail in multidistrict, multidefendant putative class action litigation alleging collusion between crop inputs manufacturers, wholesalers, and retailers to boycott an alleged e-commerce platform.
+Obtained dismissal with prejudice on a motion to dismiss, and dismissal was affirmed by the Eighth Circuit.

 Olean v.
 Tri-Marine International, Inc. and Mathews v.
 Tri-Marine International, Inc.